virtualcommons/vcweb/README.md

 ### try it out

-You can demo the software as an experimenter by logging in to https://vcweb.asu.edu with the following credentials:
+You can try the software as a demo experimenter by logging in to https://vcweb.asu.edu with the following credentials:

 * Email: vcweb@mailinator.com
 * Password: demo